Cycling is fun and is even a great exercise.

 It will take the child at least a few sessions to fully master riding and acquire a set of skills to handle their bike comfortably.

 You shouldn’t rush the process no matter how long it takes your child to learn.
-Instead, help your child by coming up with ways to practice starting, keeping balance, pedaling, and braking efficiently.
+Instead, help your child by coming up with ways to practice starting, keeping balance, pedaling, and braking efficiency.

 Encourage your child with positive words will help them a lot more than you think.
 When they feel like they can’t do it, being there for them mentally and physically is a really important thing a parent should do.